GuyRayOv/Spotify/README.md

 - **Training DataFrame:** `df`
 - **Testing DataFrame:** `df_test`

-Both are processed independently through the pipeline.
+Both subsets are processed independently throughout the pipeline.
 This behavior is controlled via the `split_df` flag in `config.json`.

 ---